CatalogueOfLife/general/docs/NAMES.md

 # Examples
 TDWG's [Taxon Concept Schema guide](http://www.tdwg.org/fileadmin/_migrated/content_uploads/UserGuidev_1.3.pdf) provides great examples which we exploited here as CoL+ JSON to illustrate various use cases.
 The guide is well worth reading on its own.

+After the first few examples we will start omitting parsed fields of the name instance to concentrate on the important parts.
+If it says parsed=true at the bottom of an object please imagine the missing fields would be present.

 ## Species Pinus abies var. leioclada Steven ex Endl.
 ```json